haacked/haacked.com/_posts/archived/2006-06-07-ExamineAnExceptionInACatchBlock.aspx.markdown

 ---
 layout: post
-title: "Examine an Exception in a Catch() Block"
+title: Examine an Exception in a Catch() Block
 date: 2006-06-07 -0800
 comments: true
 disqus_identifier: 13179
 categories: []
+redirect_from: "/archive/2006/06/06/ExamineAnExceptionInACatchBlock.aspx/"
 ---

 Found a useful nugget in Richter’s recent [*CLR via C\#*](http://www.microsoft.com/MSPress/books/6522.asp "CLR via C# Second Edition") book I want to share with you.
 But first some background.